The 7 Best French Audio Courses and Lessons to Get Your Français Rolling

 The best part about French audio courses is repeating what they’re saying.
 For all you out there who love the sound of your own voice, then this is your ticket.
 It gives your pronunciation lots of practice, which can often be difficult to find an outlet for if you’re otherwise learning via visual sources.

-Many French audio courses concentrate on conversational French (given the nature of audio learning), so not only are the sentences going to be broken up for comprehension, but you’ll be asked to pronounce the individual sounds that make up the word, which is great for beginners.
+Many French audio courses concentrate on conversational French (given the nature of audio learning), so not only will the sentences be broken up for comprehension, but you’ll be asked to pronounce the individual sounds that make up the word, which is great for beginners.

 It’s a Jumping Off Point